Martial Arts Schools – Rules or Virtues

 Common Martial Arts School Rules

-Obviously, not every martial arts school will use the same rules – some cater towards indoor schools, some for Chinese styles, some are for non-Chinese styles, some are for more traditional groups, and some for more commercial settings; schools will use the rules they want and need.
+Not every martial arts school will use the same rules – some cater to indoor schools, some for Chinese styles, some are for non-Chinese systems, some are for more traditional groups, and some for more commercial settings; schools will use the rules they want and need.

-Regardless, many of them have important reasoning behind them.
-As you read along, ask yourself why a rule is in place; what is the driving principle behind the rule?
+Regardless, many of them have crucial reasoning behind them.
+As you read along, ask yourself why a rule is in place; what is the driving principle behind the rule or guideline?
 For example, does it develop discipline, convey a virtue, help the school run more smoothly, etc.

-Let’s look at some common “Martial Arts School Rules.”
+Let’s look at some usual “Martial Arts School Rules.”

 - A shirt must be worn when entering and leaving the school.